 Last week, we discussed the opportunities for Commercial HVAC business when new constructions are on the rise!
 New is great and allows for the newest/best technologies and standards to be set up from the start.
 However, this week we wanted to share another area of opportunity in our field.
 The ongoing need for preventative maintenance and upkeep for the not so new.

+The value of preventive maintenance to the commercial heating and air conditioning contractor continues to be a popular topic at industry events.
 The most recent session I attended on this topic was during the recent Mechanical Service Contractors Association conference.
 About 200 attendees packed a room to hear from three of the industry’s best PM proponents: David Bavisotto, vice president, service with Illingworth-Kilgust Mechanical; Steve Smith, senior vice president, ACCO Engineered Systems; and Jon Finch, vice president, training and recruiting, Milwaukee Tools.

 This power trio framed their presentation around the idea that times and technologies continue to change, but the need for preventive maintenance remains a constant opportunity.